 A compression fracture of the back occurs when the bones of your spine (vertebrae) collapse.
-Compression fractures can cause your vertebrae to collapse, leading to poor posture, pain, loss of height, and a variety of other symptoms.
+This can lead to poor posture, pain, loss of height, and a variety of other symptoms.

 Other possible causes of compression fractures of the back include:

 - a tumor that either originates in your spine or a tumor that spreads to your spinal area (relatively rare)

 - infection (osteomyelitis) of the vertebra

 The following people are at a high risk for a compression fracture of the back: